About CultureWise

 That system became CultureWise.

-That clarity of belief, and the system built around it, is also why Persistently Management Holdings acquired CultureWise.
-Persistently invests in organizations that understand strong culture and operational excellence are inseparable, and they saw in CultureWise a proven, behavior-driven approach that helps companies build durable performance over time.
+That clarity of belief, and the system built around it, is also why Persistence Management Holdings (PMH) acquired CultureWise.
+PMH invests in organizations that understand strong culture and operational excellence are inseparable, and they saw in CultureWise a proven, behavior-driven approach that helps companies build durable performance over time.

 Our belief is simple: